hydra3333/QN_Auto_Slideshow_Creator_for_Windows/README.md

 # Q'N Auto Slideshow Creator for Windows

+# DO NOT USE
+## broken, not all files being encoded

 Download / Setup / Configure then Fire-and-wait-a-long-time.

 A python3/vapoursynth script using ffmpeg to create a 'HD' .mp4 slideshow